 1 teaspoon sugar

 - Place eggs in a pot and fill with water to cover eggs plus 1 inch.
 Bring the pot to the boil and then immediately turn down the heat and simmer for 5 minutes uncovered.
-You only want to cook the eggs enough so that you can crack the shell.
+You only want to cook the eggs enough so that you can crack the shell without whites running out.

 - Remove eggs from heat, drain water and with cold water.
-Once eggs are cool enough to handle, very gently tap each egg all over the shell.
+Once eggs are cool enough to handle, gently tap each egg all over the shell.
+I use a teaspoon or the flat edge of a butter knife.
 The more you tap, the more intricate the design will be.
 Personally, I wish I had been a bit more daring with my breaking.
 Do not break open the eggs, you only want to fracture the outer shell and make sure you keep the membrane/skin intact.

 - Put the eggs back in the pot and add all the other ingredients.
 Top with hot water so that the eggs are *just* covered.